Gaiger/ChiptuneMIDI/README.md

 ## Description
 <!--- Short introduction of the project. -->
-ChiptuneMIDI is built around a portable C99 chiptune engine.
+ChiptuneMIDI interprets MIDI files as retro chiptune (8-bit–style) sound.
-A Qt application is included as a reference front-end, showcasing real-time playback, instrument controls, and audio export.
+It is built around a portable C99 chiptune engine, with a Qt application as a reference front-end that showcases real-time playback, instrument controls, and audio export.
 ![ChiptuneMIDI Screenshot](screenshot.png)

 ## Demo